LZ0211/temp/README.md

 ## Put some temporary files for sharing

+* US_Script

+A very convenient tool for Umbrella Sample of gromacs, can genereate bash script or windows batch script to do simulation

 * rtp2gro.exe [Windows]

 Convert gromacs rtp file to fake gro file, then you can execute gmx pdb2gmx, gmx grompp, gmx mdrun commands to create a correct molecular structure file.